twiking/vscode-hcl-formatter/README.md

+This is a fork of [fredwangwang/vscode-hcl-formatter](https://github.com/fredwangwang/vscode-hcl-formatter) to make it available as an extension at Open VSX.
 # HCL Format

 HCL Format helps to format Hashicorp Configuration Language, (.tf, .hcl) files.
 Just the standard format documentation key binding.